Advances in renewable energy technology

 Missouri farmers could take advantage of open skies and install solar arrays to meet their own energy needs.
 Solar panels on farms could generate energy for water and space heating, grain drying, greenhouse heating and electricity.

-The Missouri Department of Natural Resources (DNR) Energy Center keeps a current listing of programs and incentives based on economic sectors from federal, state and local utility incentive programs, as well as renewable energy technology fact sheets.
+The Missouri Division of Energy keeps a current listing of programs and incentives based on economic sectors from federal, state and local utility incentive programs, as well as renewable energy technology fact sheets.

-The most recent Farm Bill provides a number of incentives for renewable energy.
+The 2008 Farm Bill provided a number of incentives for renewable energy but many of these are now in question.
 The Environmental Law and Policy Center maintains a helpful website called Farm Energy, which outlines current incentives and monitors the development of new ones.